Equal Justice Works conducted a survey on how Americans perceive the justice system.

 If selected...

-Attend a 3-day training and begin your summer of service
+Attend a two-day training and begin your summer of service

-All RSLC Student Fellows attend an exciting three-day training in Washington, D.C., before their service begins.
-This training is made up of a series of workshops and panels, networking opportunities, and the chance to connect with and ask questions of the Legal Services Corporation and Equal Justice Works staff.
-Fellows receive travel accommodations and lodging for the training, as well as travel arrangements from the training to each student’s host organization.
+All RSLC Student Fellows attend a virtual two-day training before their service begins.
+This includes a series of workshops and panels, networking opportunities, and the chance to connect with and ask questions of the Legal Services Corporation and Equal Justice Works staff.

 Frequently Asked Questions